 How much of a commitment is required to be a Gotham skater?

 You will be expected to attend league and team practices.
-The minimum requirement in order to remain an active skater is 17 practice hours per month.
+The minimum requirement in order to remain an active skater is 10 practice hours per month for Diamond District skaters, and more for home team skaters.

 In addition to making practice attendance, everyone is required to work at bouts and other official events.
 We are a skater run organization, so we also require you to work on a committee and attend meetings to remain an active member.
 Additionally, skaters are required to pay monthly dues that help to pay for the League's operational costs.

-Maybe being a skater isn't the best fit for you right now.
-There are plenty of ways to be a part of the action: Volunteer to work at a bout, join our awesome Jeerleaders, or become an official.
+If being a skater isn't the best fit for you right now, there are plenty of ways to be a part of the action: Volunteer to work at a bout, join our awesome Jeerleaders, or become an official.

 Are there a lot of injuries?